marcpage/libernet/notes.md

 * List of balances which include not only everyone in the transactions but also any identities that are not in the reach.
 * List of new, validated transactions.
 * List of pending transactions which not only include new pending transactions but also pending transactions not in the reach.
+* List of cancelation requests for pending transactions.

 ```
 {
 	"index": transaction index starting at zero for prime block,